vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Workload Domain/Remove-VCFWorkloadDomain.md

 ```

 ### Description
-Before a workload domain can be deleted it must first be marked for deletion.
-See Set-VCFWorkloadDomain
+Before a workload domain can be deleted it must first be marked for deletion (See Set-VCFWorkloadDomain).
 The Remove-VCFWorkloadDomain cmdlet connects to the specified SDDC Manager and deletes a workload domain.

 ### Examples